sanacommerce/DeveloperPortal/DeveloperPortal/customize/tutorials/content-block.md

 In this step, such component is going to be created.

 > [!Note]
-> Refer to the base [add-on development tutorial](develop-addon_jupiter.md) for the hints on creating the required folder structure and adding the support for JS IntelliSense in the editor.
+> Refer to the [Create a UI Component](/getting-started/developing-an-addon/simple-cb-tutorial.html#create-a-ui-component) step of the Simple Content Block Tutorial for creating the required folder structure and adding support for JS IntelliSense in the editor through either a `jsconfig.json` or `tsconfig.json` file.

 Since news loading is not yet implemented, the initial version of the component will just render some stub data, but with respect to the real structure of the news items.